IlhamIbrahimli/EncryptedServer/README.md

 To log on you must also provide a hashed md5 key or you will not be able to read and write messages or connect to the socket.
 ## To run server
-Go to the messages file and run server.py. (make sure port 1000 is available) This does not require any dependancies to run.
+Go to the messages file and run server.py. (make sure port 1000 is available) This does not require any dependencies to run.
 You will need the ip address of the server, or the public ip.
 (you will need to expose port 1000)
 ## To connect client